Roamin/vue-pattern-input/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/RoamIn/vue-pattern-input/issues/new).

+## Think

+I'm not sure is it necessary to emit all input events.
+Now I only emit `input` and `change` events.

+And I think the RegExp settings is not good enough, it's a bit awkward.
+Maybe I should match what I want instead of replacing what I don't want.

+When I want to limit number range, it not convenient.
+In this condition, maybe a number-input will be a good solution.

 ## License